mrmarq1/credit-card-segmentation/README.md

 ## Learning Points

-- Row-wise PCA use cases as relates to clustering
+- Row-wise PCA use cases as relates to clustering.
 - Use of bivariate component analyses to determine factors most prominently differentiating segments.

 ## Project Breakdown